 Introduced to the Supercup in 2021, the car has now been adopted by national Porsche series across the globe, including the Porsche Carrera Cup GB and Carrera Cup Deutschland.
 The car has also made its way into sim racing too, appearing in Assetto Corsa Competizione, iRacing and rFactor 2.

-Wouldn’t it be great to see a full-blown Porsche Supercup or Carrera Cup GB series represented in one of these sims (or in a new sim) in future?
+Wouldn’t it be great to see a full-blown Porsche Supercup or Carrera Cup GB series within its own game!?

 CIK-FIA Karting World Championship